chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

     :name: ID
     :height: 10cm

 we set the inlet velocity to 2.5 m/s, and we do not impose the background velocity on the bottom of the cylinder as in the previous spouted bed example.
-The value of beta on the outlet boundary was set to 100, which is relatively high, to stabilize the simulation.
+The value of beta on the outlet boundary was set to 100, which is relatively high, to stabilize the simulation and prevent backflow.

 .. code-block:: text